buildingSMART/IFC4.3.x-development/docs/properties/t/ToleranceBasis.md

 ToleranceBasis
 ==============

-Indication of the basis of the tolerance requirement
+Indication of the basis of the tolerance requirement.